FlockBots/recommendation-bot/readme.md

 * **refreshtoken**:
 This a token received from the Reddit server after authentication.
 This should be left empty as it is filled in automatically by the script.

-## Improvements / To do
-* Move database operations to separate file
-* Send reply on 'paging'.
-* Send general reply if not from any of the monitored subs.